doclazy/cv/README.md

   - A/V Formats: MP3, FLV, MP4

 ## Project List
-Details of recent 5 years.
+Overview of recent 10 years.
 Full CV on request.

-**Software Architect in the Data Recording and Storage Team** [Valeo Schalter & Sensoren](https://www.valeo.com) _(01/2021 - Now)_ <br>
+**Architect of Serving Infrastructure for Data Driven Algorithms and ML Applications** [Valeo Schalter & Sensoren](https://www.valeo.com) _(01/2021 - Now)_ <br>
-- Specification and Development of the record & storage infrastructure and toolchain
+- Specification and development of the recording & storage infrastructure
+- Responsibility for architecture and design as well as for the tools and libraries
-- Definition and Development of external SW interfaces
+- Definition and implementation of the external software interfaces
-- Design, Implementation and Documentation of proof of concepts
+- Creation and documentation of proof of concepts and component templates
+- Architecture and maintenance of the docker based infrastructure
+- Design / Code reviews
+- UML-based system modeling
 - Improving the development process based on agile methodologies

 **Project Technical Lead**<br>
 [Valeo Schalter & Sensoren](https://www.valeo.com) _(04/2020 - Now)_ <br>
 Founded Project [KI Datatooling](https://www.ki-datatooling.de)
-- Subproject lead for TP3
+- Subproject lead of TP3 - Collection and Refinement of Real Data
-- Inhouse project lead (across subprojects)
 - Lossless realtime compression of lidar data
 - Automatic annotation of recordings based on lidar pointclouds